unizhu/Azure-OpenAI-Reranker/README.md

 ```

-For MacOS, you may use the following command:
+4.For MacOS, you may use the following command:

 ```bash

 conda install pytorch torchvision torchaudio -c pytorch-nightly

 ```

+5.Run the App

 ```bash